Banking in Switzerland: Bank vaults and bunkers

 A handful of larger Swiss banks operate undisclosed or otherwise secretive bank vaults, storage facilities or underground bunkers for gold bars, diamonds, or other valuable physical assets.
 Most of these underground bunkers are located near or at the foothills of the mountainous regions of the Swiss Alps.
 These facilities are not subject to the same banking regulations as banks in Switzerland and do not have to report holdings to regulatory agencies.
 The Swiss defense department estimates that of the ten former military bunkers available for sale, six of them were sold to Swiss banks to house assets during the 1980s and 1990s.
-Storage in these underground bunkers and bank vaults is typically reserved for clients that pass a multi-stage security clearance.
+Storage in these underground bunkers and bank vaults is typically reserved for clients who pass a multi-stage security clearance.
 Some of these bunkers are not accessible by road or foot and require aircraft transportation.

 Numbered bank accounts

 Many banks in Switzerland offer clients numbered bank accounts, accounts where the identity of the holder is replaced with a multi-digit number known only to the client and select private bankers.
 Although these accounts do add another layer of banking secrecy, they are not completely anonymous as the name of the client is still recorded by the bank and subject to limited, warranted disclosure.
-Some Swiss banks supplement the number with a code name such as "Cardinal", "Octopussy" or "Cello" that provide an alternative means of identifying the client.
+Some Swiss banks supplement the number with a code name such as "Cardinal", "Octopussy" or "Cello" that provides an alternative means of identifying the client.
 However, to open this type of account in Switzerland, clients must pass a multi-stage clearance procedure and prove to the bank the lawful origins of their assets.